 The answer to most of life’s problems is—well, it’s usually money—but when it’s not money, it’s time.
 Time is so valuable, and of course, it is the reason we associate its value with the almighty dollar.
 Hence the expression, “Time is money.”

-Don’t get me wrong.
-I get the business rationale for keeping these initiatives in house as HR and business leaders often view these initiatives as prime developmental opportunities for their teams.
-However, in many cases, these tasks are added to the already full plate of the person or team the initiatives are assigned to.
+Don’t get me wrong: I understand the business rationale for keeping these initiatives in-house as HR and business leaders often view these initiatives as prime developmental opportunities for their teams.
+However, in many cases, these tasks are added to an already full-plate of the person or team the initiatives are assigned to.